INFO-4602-5602/project-0-Shirly23/submissions/Montero_Quesada/readme.txt

 I have a lot of problems trying to get the graph titles.
-I tried looping with a function but somehow the parameters were not passes correctly.
+I tried looping with a function but somehow the parameters were not passed correctly.
 I opted for doing it manually, but hard coding is not my choice.
 The hover/mouseover I implemented as css, so also not ideal.
 With more time I can probably make it work as it should.

 COLLABORATION: I've got advice from Santhanakrishnan Ramani.
 The other sources liste below are also commented in the code: